South Park: Snow Day!

-South Park: Snow Day! is a 2024 action-adventure game developed by Question in association with South Park Digital Studios and published by THQ Nordic.
-The game is based on the animated television series South Park and takes place after the events of the previous video games The Stick of Truth (2014) and The Fractured but Whole (2017).
+South Park: Snow Day! is a 2024 action-adventure video game developed by Question in association with South Park Digital Studios and published by THQ Nordic.
+The game is based on the animated television series South Park and takes place after the events of the previous video games South Park: The Stick of Truth (2014) and South Park: The Fractured but Whole (2017).
 It was released for Nintendo Switch, PlayStation 5, Windows, and Xbox Series X/S on March 26, 2024.
 It received mixed reviews from critics towards the change in art style, writing and humor, and criticism towards the gameplay, toned-down content, and short length.

 Gameplay

 South Park: Snow Day! centers around the four main characters—Eric Cartman, Stan Marsh, Kyle Broflovski, and Kenny McCormick—participating in snow-based fights and activities, with players assuming the role of a player-created character named The New Kid (as with the previous games The Stick of Truth, Phone Destroyer, and The Fractured but Whole).

 After completing the tutorial, the player is placed in a small hub world, in which the population resides in Kupa Keep in Cartman's backyard.
 The player can interact with characters such as Cartman in which missions are selected, Mr. Hankey, who takes dark matter (actually feces) as currency to improve the player's perks through a skill tree, which can also be swapped to accommodate the player's preferences, Butters Stotch who keeps a record of cards found throughout the game, Tolkien Black who maintains the armory where the player can select weapons and abilities, and Tweek Tweak and Craig Tucker who maintain the Bazaar, where the player can purchase emotes or cosmetics with platinum points.

 Once a mission is selected, the player must select a card that can improve abilities depending on their loadout, as well as a Bullshit card, that would give the players major advantages.
 Enemies will also have cards set before missions start.
 Arenas contain multiple chests that can carry Cheesy Poofs for healing, toilet paper that can be used as currency to upgrade cards, dark matter, and upgrades to preexisting cards.
 In combat, enemies will attack throughout the map, and occasionally use Bullshit cards placed at the start of the level.
 Jimmy Valmer will be found after each combat section and offer other cards or upgrades to those cards by transacting toilet paper before the player heads off to the next arena.
 Henrietta Biggle can also be found in places across the arenas to give players Tarot cards that can replenish Bullshit cards or hand out currency among other things.
 After completing the main story, Nichole Daniels will inform the player of Infernal Pacts, where they can find her during missions, and accept additional multipliers to make the mission harder, which lead to rewards if they survive.